marcoagpinto/aoo-mozilla-en-dict/README.md

 - en_US (Kevin Atkinson) - BSD/MIT-Like.

 Suggesting words:
-- File a case with the suggested words.
+- Open a case with the suggested words.